Writer | Professor | Philosopher | Theologian

 He is the author of Heideggerian Theologies: The Pathmarks of John Macquarrie, Rudolf Bultmann, Paul Tillich, and Karl Rahner (Wipf and Stock, 2018), A Theologian's Guide to Heidegger (Wipf and Stock, 2019), Existential Theology: An Introduction (Wipf and Stock, 2020), and The Philosophy of Christology: From the Bultmannians to Derrida, 1951-2002 (Wipf and Stock, 2022).

-His research specializes in contemporary critical and literary theory, African American Studies and African American Literature, Shakespeare, rhetoric, Heidegger, continental philosophy, theological and philosophical hermeneutics, New Testament studies, systematic theology and existential theology.
+His research specializes in contemporary critical and literary theory, African American Studies and African American Literature, rhetoric and rhetorical theory/studies, Martin Heidegger, continental philosophy, and theological and philosophical hermeneutics.
+His work has a special emphasis on the work and thought of bell hooks.

-His work includes articles on bell hooks (Journal of African-American Studies, Wiley Blackwell Encyclopedia of Sociology, and USAbroad), race and theological anthropology (Journal of African-American Studies), Slavoj Žižek (International Journal of Žižek Studies), Richard Wright (in Critical Insights: Richard Wright), and Jacques Lacan (in Reading Lacan's Seminar VIII).
+His work includes articles on bell hooks (Journal of African-American Studies, Wiley Blackwell Encyclopedia of Sociology, USAbroad, South Central Review), race and theological anthropology (Journal of African-American Studies), Slavoj Žižek (International Journal of Žižek Studies), Richard Wright (in Critical Insights: Richard Wright), and Jacques Lacan (in Reading Lacan's Seminar VIII).
+Some of his forthcoming articles/chapters include work on Richard Wright's Native Son, Toni Morrison's The Bluest Eye, Chester Himes's detective novels, queer theory, Ernest Hemingway, John Steinbeck's Of Mice and Men, and the minstrel comedy of Bert Williams.

 He has written 14 encyclopedia entries for the four-volume, Race and Ethnicity in America: Pre-Contact to the Present (2019), which includes historical assessments of Lincoln and reconstruction, Lincoln's views on race and ethnicity, Christianity in the Antebellum South, the Whig Party, the American Baptist Church, the Radical Republicans, the Democratic Party in the Antebellum Era, the Republican Party and race in the Antebellum Era, Booker T. Washington, Black education in the Antebellum North, the decline of the Harlem Renaissance, and the Black experience during World War I.